AF-UN/grabriel/README.md

 4) agent - get details of machine hardware
 5) help -  list of commands
 6) cred - see who made this program

-note: range is 1-4 as of now
-if you type a number note displayed on the list program will not follw you're command